 - Finance and Audit Committee

 - Human Resources and Remuneration Committee

 - Tender Committee

-- Demutualization Committee
+- Nominations and Governance committee

 The above Board Sub-committees and Board convene on a quarterly basis.
 The Company's Board and its committees are comprised of six Non-Executive Directors and one Executive Director.
 Management reports risk management matters to the Board Finance and Audit committee.
-The Company's enterprise -wide risk framework is aligned to the Basel Capital Adequacy Framework (Basel II) as defined by the Bank of International Settlements (BIS) and is premised on three pillars:
+The Company's enterprise -wide risk framework is aligned to the directive on Revised International Convergence of Capital Standards for Botswana (Basel II) as issued by Bank of Botswana and is premised on three pillars:

 - Pillar I: Minimum Capital Requirements

 - Pillar II: Supervisory Review Process

-- Pillar II: Market Disclosure
+- Pillar III: Market Disclosure